cocafe/apm_set/readme.md

 ------

-core code in this project was basically token from awesome GUI based software **[CrystalDiskInfo](https://github.com/hiyohiyo/CrystalDiskInfo)**.
+core code in this project was basically taken from awesome GUI based software **[CrystalDiskInfo](https://github.com/hiyohiyo/CrystalDiskInfo)**.

 but you know what a cmdline utility should task for.